sebastiangraz/sebastian-graz-dynamic/source/verbose/2016-07-17-portfolio-redesign.html.markdown

 order: '1'
 ---

 #### The new website is live!
-In this post I will disclose some of the technologies I've used to create this website
+In this post I will disclose some of thoughts and technologies I've used to create this website.

-For this portfolio I used [Middleman][df29b96c] because I was comfortable using it since previous rapid prototyping projects.
-Middleman comes with insane speed, ability to use versioning, its easy to build upon if you need something more complex, and comes with the power of Ruby!
+It's been roughly 3 years since I launched my previous portfolio.
+While my old site received a great deal of positive feedback and won various features and awards, I still wanted a new portfolio to reflect my current me.

+#### From absolute scratch

+I knew from the inception of the project that this website had to be written from scratch so that I could have 100% control over it.
+And do the things I wanted to do, such as;

+- Improving page load speeds.
+- Github versioning.
+- Control from the command line 🤓
+- Use whichever technologies (HAML, SCSS, CoffeeScript)
+- Easy to host and update

+For this portfolio I used [Middleman][df29b96c] which is a static site generator written in Ruby🔻 which spits out static pages that are ready to be deployed.
+Because the pages are static the website becomes very lightweight and reliable.

+#### Development

 Because Middleman is based on Rails I had the power to do some complex looping to keep my code as [DRY][f7eacd16] as possible.
-Below is a simplified version of my portfolio loop
+Below is a simplified version of my portfolio loop:

 ```haml
 - blog('case').articles.each do |article|